marcel-balint/e-commerce/README.md

 I also checked to see if the number next to the cart is updated when a product is added or removed.
 While testing the checkout process, I made sure that a new customer who does not have a payment card attached to his account will have to add a card to complete the checkout process.
 The _change card_ functionality on the _finalize checkout_ page has been tested with different cards to make sure it is working correctly and redirects back as intended.
-The Stripe payment function has been verified with a test card and all transactions show up on the Stripe dashboard.
+The Stripe payment function has been verified and all transactions show up on the Stripe dashboard.

 All links and forms are verified to be working correctly via manual testing.